-Viral load may be more important than condom use.
+Viral load is the most important factor.
+This is more important than condom use.

 Viral load determines how infectious bodily fluids are.
 Levels are highest in someone who is recently infected (up to 40 million copies in a millilitre of blood).
-By comparison, someone on treatment with an undetectable viral load has less than 50 copies/mL (see Figures 2 and 3 below).
+By comparison, someone on treatment with an undetectable viral load has less than 50 copies/mL (see Figures 2 and 3).

-When viral load is very high, it increases the risk from low risk activities like giving oral sex.
+When viral load is very high, low risk activities like giving oral sex become a higher risk.

 Figure 2 – Viral load levels as HIV infection progresses